watson-developer-cloud/java-sdk/examples/README.md

 # Examples

-This examples shows how to use the Java SDK.
+This example shows you how to use the Java SDK.

 ## Installation